-Members of the graduating class receive information about graduation (e.g., cap and gown ordering information, ticket information, diploma name confirmation) through US mail and/or email.
+Members of the graduating class receive information about graduation (e.g., cap and gown ordering information, ticket information, diploma name confirmation) through email.
 Only students with current contact information who have submitted a graduation application will receive these materials and messages.
 Failure to submit an application by the deadline will result in the student missing important and time sensitive information.
 Graduation information is available through monthly e-newsletters and Law School News.